tw325/pd2-Final-TianshiWang-KevinKan/LOG.md

 **06.10.14**<br>
 *Kevin/Tyler* - Pair Programming <br>
+- added planet class
-- started ring creation again.
+- started ring creation again - encountered problems

 **06.11.14** <br>
 *Kevin/Tyler* - Pair Programming <br>
-- Set up ring creation
+- Worked on ring creation -> partially fixed.
+- Ring can toggle, but can not recognize only 2 rings

+*Kevin* <br>
+- Fixed Ring functionality. (inRadiusAny(), allOff())
+- Added line drawing! when linking 2 planets (linesave(), line())
+- Note: very important to organize what needs to show up on top and bottom with the draw() function.